yuxi-wu/mapscorps2/README.md

 3. visit 'localhost:5001' in browser

 #### Currently we have:
-* clean neighborhood data for Chicago
+* clean neighborhood and productivity data for Chicago
 * a regression model trained with:
+  * these predictors
     * number of places
     * area of a given region
     * walkscore, transitscore, bikescore
+  * explained variable = number of workers
 * a functioning flask app

 #### Next steps: